MINDoSOFT/MusicConfigAndScriptRepository/YamahaMX/Reaper/README.txt

 in order for you to be able to preview the sound when selecting a voice.

 Note: Remember to disable the Local Control from Utility->Midi menu on the Yamaha MX.
+You do this to prevent having a midi echo.
+Where the device is triggered both from the keys and Reaper.

 # Credits